DLR-FT/sysml-v2-sql/README.md

 For this library the copyright belongs to the German Aerospace Center / Deutsches Zentrum für Luft- und Raumfahrt e.V.
 (DLR):

-Copyright (c) 2025 Deutsches Zentrum für Luft- und Raumfahrt e.V.
+Copyright © 2025 Deutsches Zentrum für Luft- und Raumfahrt e.V.
 (DLR)

 Licensed under MIT + Apache 2.0.
 That means, as a downstream consumer of this software you may choose to either use it under MIT or under Apache 2.0 license, at your discretion.
 All contributions